GiselleMR/page-turner/README.md

 PAGE TURNER

--This application is for readers to save books they have read and get reccomendations on books that they may find interesting
+This application is for readers to save books they have read and get reccomendations on books that they may find interesting

 *screenshots here*